 Process mining in healthcare

-On October 9, 2017, the second run of the free FutureLearn online course ‘Process mining in healthcare’ will start, register now!
-We are happy to be able to run this course again, after over 1,000 students registered for the first run in August.
+On April 13, 2020, the sixth run of the free FutureLearn online course ‘Process mining in healthcare’ will start, register now!
+We are happy to be able to run this course again.

 Healthcare in particular has come under increasing pressure to reduce cost while improving the quality of care.
 One way to achieve this is by further improving the efficiency of treatment processes: by making more efficient use of the scarce resources, only effective treatments are executed.
 Luckily, the advance of big data and increased support of information systems in day-to-day healthcare processes provide the data needed to find efficiency gains.